Z V M Rangoonwala Foundation

 Overview

 The Z V M Rangoonwala Foundation is a UK-registered family charity (charity number 271513) established in 1976, building on the legacy of the ZVMG Rangoonwala Trust founded in Pakistan in 1967 by Mohamed Aly Rangoonwala.
-With over 40 years of experience, the foundation has total income of ??2.89 million and charitable expenditure of ??1.91 million (year ending June 2024).
-The foundation operates as both a grant-making organization and implementer of its own programmes, serving communities primarily in the UK, Pakistan, and India.
+With over 40 years of experience, the foundation has total income of £2.89 million and charitable expenditure of £1.91 million (year ending June 2024).
+The foundation operates as both a grant-making organisation and implementer of its own programmes, serving communities primarily in the UK, Pakistan, and India.
 The foundation's mission is to provide financial support for exclusively charitable purposes including relief of hardship, relief of the elderly, advancement of education and the arts, and other charitable purposes for community benefit.
 Led by Chairman Asif Rangoonwala CBE, who was awarded the Commander of the Order of the British Empire in 2024 for exceptional services to charity and philanthropy, the foundation is known for supporting innovative pilot projects and taking a long-term, partnership-based approach to funding.

 Funding Priorities